Grand Haven Area Community Foundation COVID-19 Response

 We will continue to communicate as needed related to COVID-19’s impact, and we appreciate your continued confidence and understanding as we adjust to this new normal.
 If you have additional questions, please do not hesitate to contact any member of our team.

-Community Relief & Recovery Fund
+Phase 2: Community Relief & Recovery Fund (June 1 to present)

-This new fund was established to respond to the current and long-term impact that COVID-19 will have on individuals, families, and nonprofit partners within Northwest Ottawa County.
+This fund was established to respond to the current and long-term impact that COVID-19 will have on individuals, families, and nonprofit partners within Northern Ottawa County.
 This fund will enable the foundation, fund holders, and donors to pool resources to collectively support relief and recovery of nonprofits who have been adversely affected by COVID-19.

 - The fund is non-endowed to ensure resources will be used to respond to the evolving crisis and long-term plans for recovery.